Loyalty in fuel retail: What makes a fuel rewards program successful?

 Why is a fuel loyalty program the key for gas stations?

-Paweł Dziadkowiec: The competitive nature of the market has seen a radical shift in the way gas stations look over the last decade or so.
+The competitive nature of the market has seen a radical shift in the way gas stations look over the last decade or so.
 What was once a simple transaction in a spartan station selling a few candy bars and cigarettes at the counter, has now become something close to a ‘retail experience’ as gas station chains fight for customer attention and loyalty.

 Fuel retail chains are outdoing one another in trying to create a good atmosphere in their stations, mostly with the tempting smell of coffee, tasty food, comfortable seating in cafe areas, safe and free-to-use parking lots, and forecourt stores with a full range of products.
-Chains are also trying to win customer loyalty by offering better fuel products, such as premium fuels with special additives that can make engines work more efficiently while emitting less pollution.

-However, as each station employs the same tactics, it remains difficult to stand out from the crowd—which is why fuel retail chains are turning to other value-added services, such as loyalty programs, to make the measurable difference.
+However, as each station employs the same tactics, it remains difficult to stand out from the crowd—which is why fuel retail chains are turning to other value-added services, such as loyalty programs, to make a measurable difference.

 A well-designed loyalty program may be a powerful tool that aids customer retention but also, and crucially, can increase sales.